DevendraVasantKatuke/interview/Songs.md

 -   You Belong to Me Carly Simon
 -   Willie Nelson - A Woman's Love
 -   “Someone you loved” (Cover, Lewis Capaldi) studio version by Lauren Spencer-Smith
--   Glenn Frey - You Belong To The City
 -   Mean Mary on fast banjo - Iron Horse
 -   Bryan Ferry - Slave To Love 1985 (HQ, Angel Casas Show)
 -   Interview with a programmer - Veroon Budhai pt1 Fredrik Christenson